Table of contents

 Executive coaching

 Executive coaching can involve exploring leadership styles, communication skills, problem-solving abilities, and emotional intelligence.
-By working with an executive coach, leaders can receive personalised support and guidance on how to develop their skills, build their confidence, and overcome challenges.
+By working with an executive coach, leaders can receive personalized support and guidance on how to develop their skills, build their confidence, and overcome challenges.
 Executive coaching can also provide leaders with opportunities to receive feedback, reflect on their experiences, and gain new insights into their leadership style.

-Accelerated leadership programmes
+Accelerated leadership programs

 Monitor and evaluate

-Academic achievement as a measurement of success has taken more of a back seat recently, in favour of using general intelligence and conscientious personality traits as predictors of job success.
+Academic achievement as a measurement of success has taken more of a back seat recently, in favor of using general intelligence and conscientious personality traits as predictors of job success.
 The role of emotional intelligence as a critical leadership skill has also received considerable attention over the past few years.
-Managing the evaluation and review of your succession planning template can be managed through means of panel reviews or assessment centres.
+Managing the evaluation and review of your succession planning template can be managed through means of panel reviews or assessment centers.
 It’s important to note this should remain flexible and appropriate throughout the entire process to ensure it is effective and efficient.

 Thomas has a range of psychological tests and assessments which can be used to measure these characteristics: